Increase the predictability of global financing and improve the sustainability of national financing for immunisation

 - View Gavi's targets for its financing goal

-With this in mind, strategic goal three supports a strategic shift toward a new resource mobilisation model, requiring a more integrated approach to advocacy, communication, public policy, innovative financing and donor relations.
+With this in mind, strategic goal three supported a strategic shift toward a new resource mobilisation model, requiring a more integrated approach to advocacy, communication, public policy, innovative financing and donor relations.

 Financial sustainability has been a core principle of Gavi's mission since its inception, with developing countries encouraged to co-finance or contribute to the cost of purchasing their vaccines with the Vaccine Alliance.
 In 2010, 53 countries co-financed Gavi-supported vaccines compared with 27 in 2008.

-For the period 2011-15, strategic goal three aims to secure commitments from low and middle income countries to co-finance, as well as assist some countries ready to 'graduate' to covering the full cost of their national vaccination programmes.
+For the period 2011-15, strategic goal three aimed to secure commitments from low- and middle-income countries to co-finance, and assisted some countries ready to 'graduate' to cover the full cost of their national vaccination programmes.

-To do this, Gavi will focus on institutionalising vaccine spending in national budgets and health planning.
+To do this, Gavi focused on institutionalising vaccine spending in national budgets and health planning.